 20 Ways to Reduce Your Digital Footprint

-How do you reduce the digital footprint you leave behind every time you go online?
-Global Wealth Advisors’ Director of Communications has compiled a comprehensive list of strategies you can use.
+After searching for your name online, were you shocked to find how much personal information is publicly available?
+How do you reduce the trail you leave behind every time you go online?
+While there is no way to completely remove your digital footprint, the Global Wealth Advisors Director of Communications has compiled a comprehensive list of strategies you can use to reduce it.

 One important task that marketing specialists engage in is helping employers expand their digital footprint.
 That’s because increasing a company’s reach makes it easier for people to find them.
 Marketers also track what people are looking at online through a variety of tools.
 While this helps guide the type of content and ads served, not everyone appreciates this lack of privacy.

 When a client reached out and wanted to know how to reduce their online footprint, it was a challenge antithetical to what I do as a branding artist—to expand our digital footprint and help people find the information they need, when they need it.
 Still, since I understand how to entangle people within the web, it makes sense that I might help untangle them as well.
 If you’re ready to go off-grid and regain a bit of privacy, this comprehensive list of strategies can help you reduce your digital footprint.